Sz-Tim/isRev/ms/msDraft.md

 In contrast, ant species ranges were largest at low elevations in Costa Rica [@LongColw2011].
 However, a recent review found little support for this hypothesis across an array of taxa when accounting for biases in estimating the mean range size [@McCaBrac2012].
 While elevational trends in ant communities and range sizes have been demonstrated in several systems (e.g., )[@BurwNaka2011; @Fisher1998; @Lessard2007; @LongColw2011; @MunyFoor2012].
+Nevertheless, high species turnover is not universal among the tropical gradients and turnover is consistently low in the temperate datasets.

 # Introduction
 Patterns of species richness and community composition are directly determined by the distribution and delineation of species ranges.